ezgigm/cyberdata_capstone/README.md

 This project is done by Ali Arefi-Anbarani, Ezgi Gumusbas and Yujin Lee.

-The report of this project can be found [here.]
+The report of this project can be found [here.](https://github.com/ezgigm/cyberdata_capstone/blob/main/Capstone%20Report%20(1).pdf)

 The poster of this project can be found [here.](https://github.com/ezgigm/cyberdata_capstone/blob/main/poster_final.pdf)